 Contact us

-Call for paper proposals – VIII AEBR Cross-Border School
+Call for papers – VIII AEBR Cross-Border School

-The VIII Cross Border School, an activity led by Borders in GLobalization_Lab, (BIG_Lab) and University of Victoria (British Columbia, Canada), will take place in Karlstad (Värmland Region, Sweden) on 23 October 2024, in collaboration with the Innlandet County Council of Norway and the Värmland Region of Sweden, hosts of 2024 AEBR Annual Events.
+The VIII AEBR Cross-Border School (CBS)an activity led by Borders in Globalization_Lab, (BIG_Lab) and the University of Victoria (British Columbia, Canada), will take place in Karlstad (Värmland, Sweden) on 23 October 2024, in collaboration with the Värmland Region and the Karlstads Universitet.

 The Association of European Border Regions (AEBR), together with the University of Victoria (Canada), offers travel grants for original research or policy papers to be presented at the AEBR Cross-Border School (CBS) on 23 October 2024 at Karlstad University, Sweden.
 Travel grants cover travelling, accommodation for three nights and meals, and participation at the AEBR Cross-Border School and the AEBR Annual Conference.